 Post-doc: Functional and ecological morphology of balance in lizard locomotion

 Balance control is essential for animals that walk or run.
 Sensing the position and movement of the own body is crucial in this regard.
 The inner ear houses a small organ, the vestibular system, that senses rotational and linear accelerations of the head.
 In my post-doc, I investigate the functioning of this organ and how it’s anatomy is adapted to the species specific needs.
 For example, very agile, fast moving and maneuverable species may need a much more sensitive vestibular organ than slow moving animals.
 We use lacertid lizards in our comparative analyses, because there exists a large variation of both body sizes and types of habitat use in this closely related family.
 In our analyses, we use both experimental and computational approaches.
-For example, we analyse body kinematics based on high speed video recordings of running lizards, we compare the morphology of the vestibular system of lizards species based on micro CT scans and we construct computation fluid dynamics models to understand the fluid mechanics in the vestibular system.
+For example, we analyse body kinematics based on high speed video recordings of running lizards, we compare the morphology of the vestibular system of lizards species based on micro CT scans and we construct Fluid-Structure Interaction computer models to understand the fluid mechanics in the vestibular system.

 PhD: Functional morphology and biomechanics of the armature of stag beetles